 Will Synthetic Fibers Replace Reinforcing Steel in the Concrete?

 Nowhere in ACI’s 318 can one find any reference to the substitution of structural steel with micro or macro synthetic fibers.
 Plainly stated when the area of the steel is used in the structural design of the cement concrete-steel composite element then the synthetic fibers cannot replace the steel in question.
 None of the standard design […]

 Q: How do we, as ready mix concrete sales people, flip a project specification from conventional temperature-shrinkage reinforcement to Fiber Reinforced Concrete (FRC) or from one FRC system to the system we are selling?

 November 17, 2010

-A: Most ready mixed concrete sales people are not aware of the process required to secure a change order to the specifications for a given project when desiring to replace the wire mesh with FRC or to offer an alternate to the FRC system specified..
-Actually there are two roads that can be followed to […]
+A: Most ready mix concrete sales people are not aware of the process required to secure a change order to the specifications for a given project when desiring to replace the wire mesh with Fiber Reinforced Concrete or to offer an alternative to the FRC system specified.
+Actually, there are two roads that can be […]